 Young Lives is unusual in that it aims to keep track of all children in the cohort, even if they change location.
-Tracking is a costly and time-consuming part of the study.
+Tracking is costly and time-consuming.
 It is a priority because:

-- Tracking children between rounds reduces the amount of time spent looking for people while the survey is being carried out - Tracking maintains continuity of social contact and trust between researchers and respondents - The cohort is relatively small for a longitudinal study, and this makes minimising attrition rates particularly important for reducing attrition bias and keep the statistical validity of the data - The study period is relatively long.
+- Tracking children between rounds reduces the amount of time spent looking for people while the survey is being carried out. - Tracking maintains continuity of social contact and trust between researchers and respondents. - The cohort is relatively small for a longitudinal study, and this makes minimising attrition rates particularly important for reducing attrition bias and keeping the statistical validity of the data. - The study period is relatively long.
 Minimising attrition will ensure that the findings from later survey rounds are not biased.

 Attrition is inevitable.
-The number of respondents who do not participate in each round of data collection will inevitably cumulate over time ('wave non-response').
+The number of respondents who have not participated in each round of data collection has cumulated over time ('wave non-response').
 While tracking the children aims to minimise non-response, it also aims to explain it when it does happen.
 This means that attrition can be analysed to ensure that it does not lead to biased inferences being drawn from survey data.